Space-time extremes of severe US thunderstorm environments: Preliminaries

 \subsection{Data and exploratory analysis}

 The data we study were used in \cite{koch2020trendPROD} and constitute a coarse version of reanalysis data from the North American Regional Reanalysis (NARR).
-They consist of 3-hourly time-series of 0--180 hPa CAPE (J kg$^{-1}$) and 0--3 km SRH (m$^2$ s$^{-2}$) from 1 January 1979 at 00:00 Coordinated Universal Time (UTC) to 31 December 2015 at 21:00 UTC.
+They consist of three-hourly time-series of 0--180 hPa CAPE (J kg$^{-1}$) and 0--3 km SRH (m$^2$ s$^{-2}$) from 1 January 1979 at 00:00 Coordinated Universal Time (UTC) to 31 December 2015 at 21:00 UTC.
 For consistency, we dropped any data for February 29; this does not impact our findings.
-The area considered is a rectangle over the contiguous US from~$-110^\circ$~to~$-80^\circ$~longitude and~$30^\circ$~to~$50^\circ$~latitude (see Figure~\ref{fig:mstest_data}), thus containing Tornado Alley (Texas, Oklahoma, Kansas, Nebraska, Iowa and South Dakota), the riskiest region of the US in terms of severe thunderstorms.
+The domain considered is a rectangle over the contiguous US from~$-110^\circ$~to~$-80^\circ$~longitude and~$30^\circ$~to~$50^\circ$~latitude (see Figure~\ref{fig:regions}) containing Tornado Alley (Texas, Oklahoma, Kansas, Nebraska, Iowa and South Dakota), the riskiest region for severe thunderstorms.
 The resolution is 1$^\circ$ longitude and 1$^\circ$ latitude, leading to 651 grid points in our region; no data are available for 32 grid points over water.
-We use the time series of CAPE and SRH to build 3-hourly time series of $\mathrm{PROD}=\sqrt{\mathrm{CAPE}} \times \mathrm{SRH}$ (m$^3$ s$^{-3}$).
-Finally, as a measure of ENSO, we use monthly values of the Niño-3.4 index (${}^{\circ}\mathrm{C}$) from 1979 to 2015, taken from the ERSSTv5 data set publicly available from the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center.
+We use the time series of CAPE and SRH to build three-hourly time series of $\mathrm{PROD}=\sqrt{\mathrm{CAPE}} \times \mathrm{SRH}$ (m$^3$ s$^{-3}$), \REVV{and then consider their monthly maxima.} As a measure of ENSO, we use monthly values of the Niño-3.4 index (${}^{\circ}\mathrm{C}$) from 1979 to 2015, taken from the ERSSTv5 data set publicly available from the National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center. \REVV{We project the original longitude-latitude coordinates using the Universal Transverse Mercator projection (with zone 15 as a reference) so Euclidean distances correspond to great circle distances (in 100 km) unless otherwise stated.}